-Finland will hold the Presidency of the Council of the European Union from 1 July to 31 December 2019.
+Finland held the Presidency of the Council of the European Union from 1 July to 31 December 2019.

-Eduskunta, the Parliament of Finland, will host several parliamentary events and conferences related to the presidency.
+Eduskunta, the Parliament of Finland, hosted several parliamentary events and conferences related to the presidency.

 Finland joined the European Union on 1 January 1995.
 As a member state Finland participates fully in EU decision-making and is also bound by EU decisions.
 The EU has supranational decision-making powers in certain areas as specified in its treaties, such as agricultural policy and trade policy.
 The most important legislative tools in the EU are regulations and directives.
 The EU also issues decisions and recommendations.
 EU regulations enter into force in Finland immediately.
 Directives, on the other hand, require the national implementation of objectives.
 This often requires amendments to national legislation.